Enhanced generation of non-degenerate photon-pairs in nonlinear metasurfaces

 If we only integrate Eq.~(\ref{eqn:pair-rate}) over frequency then we will obtain the pair-rate as a function of the signal wavevector, as seen in Figs.~\ref{fig:2}(c) \&~(d).
 Fig.~\ref{fig:2}(c) has a pump wavelength at which the transverse phase matching condition occurs at the \(\Gamma\) point and Fig.~\ref{fig:2}(d) has \(\lambda_p=774.43\)~nm, which was chosen for illustrative purposes.
 Note that the pair-rate falls off near the \(\Gamma\) point as symmetry protected BICs have singularities at the \(\Gamma\) point.
 We therefore only see enhancement in the off-\(\Gamma\), quasi-BIC, regime.
 In Fig.~\ref{fig:2}(d) the dashed white line shows the angle in $k$-space at which the transverse phase matching condition occurs, which matches the peak in generation as expected.

 By then integrating over $k$-space we obtain the total photon-pair generation rate as a function of the pump wavelength, as shown with a solid line in Fig.~\ref{fig:2}(b).
 Notably, the peak does not occur at the \(\Gamma\) point but just beyond it, as can be seen by comparing this plot with the dashed line showing the value of \(k_y\) at the transverse phase matching condition when \(k_x=0\).
 This, again, is due to the singularity at the \(\Gamma\) point.
-We calculate the theoretical brightness of this quasi-BIC to be 266 MHz/mW/nm, which is of the same order as experimental results for ring resonators~\cite{Guo:2017-e16249:LSA}.
+We calculate the theoretical peak brightness of this quasi-BIC to be 110 Hz/mW/nm over a 1.3~nm bandwidth, which is \(2\times10^3\) that of simulations of an unpatterned nonlinear film.

 Next, we studied the case where the signal and idler are generated at two different BICs.
 The most distinguishing feature here is the occurrence of hyperbolic transverse phase matching as shown in Fig.~\ref{fig:4}(a), calculated according to the right-hand side of Eq.(\ref{eqn:phase-matching-freq}) for the normally incident pump with $\vb{k}_{p,\perp}=0$.
 The condition for the pump wavelength of \(\lambda_p=774.22\)~nm is shown by the dotted white line in Fig.~\ref{fig:1}(d), Figs.~\ref{fig:4}(a) and~(d).